-Appendix 5 - Archaeological/heritage advice checklist
+Appendix 4: Archaeological / heritage advice checklist

-The archaeologist/Aboriginal heritage consultant must advise the Sydney Metro Principal Manager Sustainability Environment and Planning (Program) of an appropriate archaeological or heritage management plan as soon as possible after an inspection of the site has been completed (see Step 4).
-An archaeological or heritage management plan can include a range of activities and processes, which differ depending on the find and its significance.
+The archaeologist/Aboriginal heritage consultant must provide advice to the Sydney Metro Environment Manager and Senior Advisor Heritage as soon as possible after an inspection of the site has been completed.
+This advice can include a range of activities and processes, which differ depending on the find and its significance.